Harmattan

 Arabic script font designed for use by languages in West Africa

-Harmattan, named after the trade winds that blow during the dry season in West Africa, is designed to suit the needs of languages using the Arabic script in West Africa.
+Harmattan, named after the trade winds that blow during the dry season in West Africa, is designed in a Warsh style to suit the needs of languages using Ajami (the Arabic script) in West Africa.
+The font was originally designed specifically for languages in Guinea.
+Significant design changes have been made as the font has been extended to handle a wider variety of languages using the Arabic script.
+The font features are easily configurable to select regional styles of glyphs.

 Design